-Hayfield Kinder Trespass Group (HKTG) is the new name of the former Kinder Visitor Centre Group (KVCG), which was set up in 2011.
+Hayfield Kinder Trespass Group (HKTG) was formed in 2011, as the Kinder Visitor Centre Group (KVCG).
 Its key purpose was to set up a visitor centre in Hayfield, which is where the 1932 Mass Trespassers assembled before setting off on their historic walk.
 It is also where five of the leaders or alleged leaders were arrested that afternoon, at the end of their walk.
 Hayfield had for years been a very popular destination for Manchester ramblers, because of its convenient railway connection with the city.
-The Trespass was organized and publicised by radical young Mancunians, and it is believed that most of the 400 who assembled in Hayfield on 24th April 1932 were from the Greater Manchester area.
+The Trespass was organised and publicised by radical young Mancunians, and it is believed that most of the 400 who assembled in Hayfield on 24th April 1932 were from the Greater Manchester area.

 In 2012 KVCG received a grant from the Peak District National Park, via its Sustainable Development fund.
 This was for our Archive Project, and enabled us to develop a website to bring together a wealth of information not only about the Mass Trespass, but also about its context and about the contribution to countryside access made by so many other groups and individuals.
 A few years later another grant from the same source enabled KVCG to set up some permanent installations in and around the village to explain the Trespass to visitors, and residents.
 Together with some pre-existing interpretation boards these have been deemed to constitute a “Trespass Trail”, which was launched in 2017.